-- Ÿ Over the internet.
-If you have access to the internet, you can submit your proxy online by following the instructions included on your WHITE proxy card (or WHITE voting instruction form in the case of beneficial holders for whom internet voting is available) for voting over the internet. - Ÿ By telephone.
-You can vote by calling a toll-free telephone number listed on the WHITE proxy card (or WHITE voting instruction form in the case of beneficial holders for whom telephone voting is available).
-Please refer to your WHITE proxy card or WHITE voting instruction form for instructions on voting by phone. - Ÿ By mail.
-You may vote your shares by completing, signing and mailing the WHITE proxy card included with your proxy materials (or WHITE voting instruction form in the case of beneficial holders).
-Please refer to your WHITE proxy card or WHITE voting instruction form for instructions on voting by mail. - Ÿ In person at the annual meeting.
+- Ϋ́ Over the internet.
+If you have access to the internet, by submitting the proxy following the instructions included on your WHITE proxy card for voting over the internet. - Ÿ By telephone.
+You can vote by calling a toll-free telephone number listed on the WHITE proxy card.
+Please refer to your WHITE proxy card for instructions on voting by phone. - Ÿ By mail.
+You may vote your shares by completing, signing and mailing the WHITE proxy card included with your proxy materials.
+Please refer to your WHITE proxy card for instructions on voting by mail. - Ÿ In person at the annual meeting.
 Stockholders are invited to attend the annual meeting and vote in person at the annual meeting.
 If you are a beneficial owner of shares you must obtain a legal proxy from the bank, broker or other holder of record of your shares to be entitled to vote those shares in person at the meeting.